yTakkar/React-Instagram-Clone-2.0/README.md

 4. [Contribute](#contribute)
 5. [Image Copyright Claims](#image-copyright-claims)

-Here's a video which will take you on a tour of this project!!
+Here's a video which will take you on a tour of this project.

+Note: Many improvements were done after recording this video.

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/VBZD5lfvi4U/0.jpg)](https://www.youtube.com/watch?v=VBZD5lfvi4U)